 Since there are no vaccination due this month, there’s no need to rush any time soon to the doctor.
-However, to make sure if your little one has completed his immunization, click here.
+However, to make sure if your little one has completed his immunisation, click here.

-Do remember that although your kid has completed the immunization records, this doesn’t shield him or her from the common illnesses such as cold, fever, and cough.
+Do remember that although your kid has completed the immunisation records, this doesn’t shield him or her from the common illnesses such as cold, fever, and cough.